This post may contain affiliate links. Please read our disclosure policy for more information.

 You can easily signup for Swagbucks for FREE and get a $5 welcome bonus! 🙂

-Be sure to verify your e-mail from Swagbucks to claim your bonus.
+Be sure to verify your e-mail from Swagbucks to start earning free gift cards to your favorite shops!

 Anyway, the point of this lesson in the video is to teach us that we waste A LOT of money on little things that add up — you just need to find out what they are by analyzing your past purchases.